Character page for the Ip Man film series.

 The titular character, Ip is a Wing Chun master whose house in Foshan was seized by the Japanese.
 He was reluctant to open a martial arts school, but eventually did, in Hong Kong.

-- All-Loving Hero: He's forgiving, kind, and though he can kick your ass, he will never do it without a good reason.
+- All-Loving Hero: He's forgiving and kind, and though he can whoop your ass without breaking a sweat, he will never do it without a good reason.
 And he won't gloat and even though you insisted on fighting him and were thoroughly humiliated, he'll go out of his way to hide this from the populace.

 - Badass Longrobe: Dons a black one, and is rarely seen without it.